quangh33/Go-Kafka/readme.md

   - `ack=all` (Default): The producer waits for the message to be durably replicated to a quorum of nodes.
 (Maximum safety)

   - `ack=none`: The producer sends the message and does not wait for a response.
 (Lowest latency)
+- **Dynamic Consumer Group Rebalancing**: A full implementation of the Kafka-style consumer group protocol.

+  - Fault Tolerance: Automatically detects consumer failures via heartbeating and reassigns their partitions to the remaining live members.

+  - Scalability: Automatically balances partitions across all consumers in a group as they join and leave.
 # Architecture
 ## Overview
 ![img.png](img/overview.png)